Biden sets tighter standards for deadly soot pollution from tailpipes, smokestacks - WTOP News

-WASHINGTON (AP) — The Biden administration is setting tougher standards for deadly soot pollution, saying that reducing fine particle matter from tailpipes, smokestacks and other industrial sources could prevent thousands of premature deaths a year.

 Environmental and public health groups hailed the new Environmental Protection Agency rule finalized Wednesday as a major step in improving the health of Americans, including future generations.
-Industry groups warned it could lead to loss of manufacturing jobs and even shut down power plants or refineries.
+Industry groups warned it could lead to the loss of manufacturing jobs and even shut down power plants or refineries.
+Business groups and Republican-leaning states are likely to challenge the rule in court.

 EPA Administrator Michael Regan said the rule would have $46 billion in net health benefits by 2032, including prevention of up to 800,000 asthma attacks and 4,500 premature deaths.
 He said the rule will especially benefit children, older adults and those with heart and lung conditions, as well as people in low-income and minority communities adversely affected by decades of industrial pollution.